 Sematext Monitoring is one of the most comprehensive Kafka monitoring solutions, capturing some 200 Kafka metrics, including Kafka Broker, Producer, and Consumer metrics.
 While lots of those metrics are useful, there is one particular metric everyone wants to monitor – Consumer Lag.

-When people talk about Kafka or about a Kafka cluster, they are typically referring to Kafka Brokers.
+Kafka Consumer Lag is the indicator of how much lag there is between Kafka producers and consumers.
+When people talk about Kafka they are typically referring to Kafka Brokers.
 You can think of a Kafka Broker as a Kafka server.
 A Broker is what actually stores and serves Kafka messages.
 Kafka Producers are applications that write messages into Kafka (Brokers).
 Kafka Consumers are applications that read messages from Kafka (Brokers).

 Just like Brokers keep track of their write position in each Partition, each Consumer keeps track of “read position” in each Partition whose data it is consuming.
 That is, it keeps track of which data it has read.
 This is known as Consumer Offset.
 This Consumer Offset is periodically persisted (to ZooKeeper or a special Topic in Kafka itself) so it can survive Consumer crashes or unclean shutdowns and avoid re-consuming too much old data.

 In our diagram above we can see yellow bars, which represents the rate at which Brokers are writing messages created by Producers.
 The orange bars represent the rate at which Consumers are consuming messages from Brokers.
 The rates look roughly equal – and they need to be, otherwise the Consumers will fall behind.
 However, there is always going to be some delay between the moment a message is written and the moment it is consumed.
 Reads are always going to be lagging behind writes, and that is what we call Consumer Lag.
 The Consumer Lag is simply the delta between the Latest Offset and Consumer Offset.